TiddlyWiki/TiddlyWiki5/readme.md

 Adds the specified tiddler object to the store.
 The tiddler can be specified as a Tiddler() object or a hashmap of tiddler fields.

-#### store.forEachTiddler(callback)
+#### store.forEachTiddler([sortField,[excludeTag,]]callback)

-Invokes a callback for each tiddler in the store.
+Invokes a callback for each tiddler in the store, optionally sorting by a specified field and excluding tiddlers with a specified tag.
 The callback is called with the title of the tiddler and a reference to the tiddler itself.
 For example:

 	store.forEachTiddler(function(title,tiddler) {
 		console.log(title);